fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 }
 ```

-*onClose* is just a function that takes no parameters, and does not return anything, so the type is
+*onClose* is just a function that takes no parameters, and does not return anything, so the type is:

 ```js
 () => void